 The project will be delivered across two phases.
 First of all, Social Marketing @ Griffith will set the foundation and start stakeholder engagement.
 Then, Currie will design, deliver and test a pilot behaviour change program.

-The pilot behaviour change program is expected to take place in 2021 in the Brisbane-Gold Coast region.
+The pilot behaviour change program is expected to take place in 2021 in the Sunshine Coast region.

 Fishing for Change updates

 Subscribe to project updates or read the latest updates:

 - Fishing for Change update – February 2021

 - Fishing for Change update – November 2020